-MGT 625 International Business Management (3.0); 3 cr.
-The course aims at providing students with an operational global business perspective of the environment.
+MGT 625 International Business Management (3.0): 3 cr.
+The course aims at providing students with an operational perspective of the global business environment.
 While opening up horizons, emphasis will be on providing incentives and pre-requisites for effective, executive strategies to go international.
-The course ultimately explores the strategic context and operational determinants for crossborder commerce and the role of location, competition, international comparative macroeconomics, multinational corporate multiculturalism. organizations. crossnational alliances, international mergers and acquisitions.
+The course ultimately explores the strategic context and operational determinants for cross-border commerce and the role of location, international competition, comparative macroeconomics, multinational corporate organizations, multiculturalism, cross-national alliances, international mergers and acquisitions.
 Prerequisites: MGT 620, MRK 620.

 MGT 627 Organizational Behavior and Change Management (3.0); 3 cr.
-Organizational behavior - OB - investigates the impact individuals, groups and structure have on behavior and performance within Responding timely and organizations. dynamic environmental effectively to demands requires a good operational understanding of individual and group dynamics, values, needs and attitudes, perceptions and motivations, power politics and conflicts at work.
+Organizational behavior - OB - investigates the impact individuals, groups and structure have on behavior and performance within organizations.
+Responding timely and effectivelv to dynamic environmental demands requires a good operational understanding of individual and group dynamics, values, needs and attitudes, perceptions and motivations, power politics and conflicts at work.
 OB is concerned with what people do in organizations and how that behavior affects performance.
 Prerequisite: MGT 620.

-MGT 629 Entrepreneurship and Small Business Management (3.0): 3 cr.
-This course examines the peculiar attitude. skills and behavior needed for successful launching of new ventures and managing of small businesses, the backbone of modern economies.
-Aimed for those with a desire to become entrepreneurs, work in startups, or develop careers in consultancy, venture capitals and investment banking, the course studies the best practices that foster innovation and new business. development in independent or corporate settings.
-Referring extensively to business case examples and the experience of creative quest speakers, students will conduct analyses of new venture ideas and comprehensive transformation business plans.
+MGT 629 Entrepreneurship and Small Business Management (3.0); 3 cr.
+This course examines the peculiar attitude, skills and behavior needed for successful launching of new ventures and managing of small businesses, the backbone of modern economies.
+Aimed for those with a desire to become entrepreneurs, work in startups, or develop careers in consultancy, venture capitals and investment banking, the course studies the best practices that foster innovation and new business development in independent or corporate settings.
+Referring extensively to business case examples and the experience of creative guest speakers, students will conduct analyses of new venture ideas and comprehensive transformation business plans.
 Prerequisite: MGT 620.